federicoambrosino/web-site/_posts/notes/2017-08-06-note-on-simple-eoms-for-edgb-dcs.md

 \end{align}
 </div>
-where $$T_{ab}$$ is the stress-energy tensor for matter plus the canonical stress-energy tensor for the scalar field.
+where $$T_{ab}$$ is the stress-energy tensor for matter plus the stress-energy tensor for the scalar field.
 That's quite a bit simpler than the image above, isn't it!
 If you want to get xTensor to verify this for you, grab `EDGB-and-DCS-EOMs-and-C-tensors-simplified.nb` from the